Eduardo Juan Made in Austria bisque Doll (porcelain) with a body of old composition.

 Wig is made of natural and modern hair.
 Original eyes are glass and fixed.
 It measures about 51 cm.
 The dress and underwear were made to measure, following the old models.

 On the back of the head it is marked with a number 1904 and Eduardo Juan Made in Austria, mold nº8.
 The Doll is attributed to the Aich-Menzel brand from Austria.

 Was created by A.C.
-Angers founded an Austrian porcelain factory in 1848, in 1870 M. J. Moehling became the owner.
+Angers who founded an Austrian porcelain factory in 1848, in 1870 M. J. Moehling became the owner.
 The company appears to have changed ownership several more times and finally in 1918, the company was known as Aich, Menzel & Company, or Aich Porzellanfabrik.

 1918 is also when the company began producing biscuit-headed dolls, most with composition bodies.

-She is the doll mold number, not the year the biscuit head was made.
+1904 is the doll mold number, not the year the biscuit head was made.
 Aich doll brand Menzel A&M is often mistaken for Armand Marseille, so collectors refer to this company as the Austrian A&M doll brand.

-Generally, germany was the most prolific country in the world in terms of doll making and it´s collectors have received a great legacy.
+Generally, Germany was the most prolific country in the world in terms of doll making and it’s collectors have received a great legacy.

 In general, bisque doll heads were made in the same way as other bisque products just like Eduardo Juan Made in Austria bisque Doll

 Earlier bisque heads were more likely to have been pressed than dumped.
 The liquid preparation could have been stained or white.

 Oin short referred to by collectors as “Parian” paste, could also be soft paste or hard porcelain paste.